 - How should a sponsor submit a change in protocol that results from challenges related to the COVID-19 pandemic?

 FDA has also created a special emergency program for possible therapies, the Coronavirus Treatment Acceleration Program (CTAP).
 It uses every available method to move new treatments to patients as quickly as possible.
-There is no equivalence in EU yet, but some countries such as the ANSM proposed some dedicated pathways to expedite new treatment against COVID-19.
+There is no equivalence in the EU yet, but some countries such as the ANSM proposed some dedicated pathways to expedite new treatment against COVID-19.

 March 30, 2020: